yewhenp/UCUTag/README.md

 sudo systemctl enable --now mongodb.service
 ```
 ## Usage
-export UCUTAG_FILE_DIR enviroment veriable to use it as a "trash" diretory, where ucutag stores actual files.
+export UCUTAG_FILE_DIR enviroment variable to use it as a "trash" directory, where ucutag stores actual files.
 You can change it to "create" another file system.
 Make sure you have all permissions to it.
 Default is /opt/ucutag/files

-**NOTE!** - mountpoint should be absolute path
+**NOTE!** - mountpoint should be an absolute path

 Mount file system:
 ```bash